MileHacker Logo

 Norwegian cuisine, shaped by its climate and geography, historically focused on readily available ingredients: seafood, potatoes, and preserved meats.

-Ålesund, a major a harbor for fishing boats, has a major focus on fresh fish and shellfish.
+Ålesund, a major a harbor for fishing vessels, has a major focus on fresh fish and shellfish.
 Modern cuisine uses local ingredients having global influences.

 Meal Times and Structures